meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 I had a hard time with the dates in the project.
 I didn't want to use the typical `yyyy-mm-dd` format for medication start and end dates because most people don't remember a specific day they started or stopped taking a medication so instead I went with `yyyy-mm`.
 However, Ruby did not like that at all.
 HTML5 allows for forms with input type `month` but Ruby will not persist the `yyyy-mm` format as a date so I appended `"-01"` on to the end of the date `params` to act as `-dd` and let Ruby persist the data.
 When I needed to populate the form fields for the edit forms or show the dates on any view pages, I just used the `#strftime` method to convert them back and it worked like a charm.

 I had issues with the `session.user_id` not persisting as I browsed through different pages of my app.
 I tried to use some different gems to set a secure `session_secret` but it seemed that the only thing that would work was a plain old string.
-I read through the Sinatra documentation (in addition to countless other resources) but I just couldn't get the `Sysrandom` gem to work and I had wasted enough time on it already.
+I read through the Sinatra documentation (in addition to countless other resources) but I just couldn't get the sysrandom gem to work and I had wasted enough time on it already.

 My biggest issue was associating the user's reaction with the correct medication.
 I didn't want the user to have to pick from a drop down list of their medications whenever they wanted to record a new reaction because I wanted my app to be more intuitive than that (considering the new reaction form is located on the medication's detail page).
 I came up with a viable solution by creating a `session.med_id` that would change depending on the last medication detail page the user visited and using the `session.med_id` to set the new reaction's `medication_id` attribute.
 However, another student suggested I use nested routing and that turned out to be a cleaner, much more straightforward solution to my problem.
 Plus, by implementing nested routes, I was able to get rid of a lot of unnecessary code that was junking up my app.